The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 Yet it is possible, I believe, and I think I can share how; anyhow these notes show, and share with you, some records of my own process, in hopes they may be a relief to you as well.

 I always get an answer right away.
-It's like, in that state, emotionally prepared by a good long chant, intellectually prepared by a good long meditation, now before the Teacher's place, forehead on the carpet, my sincerity, preparation, intention, and openness somehow meets their wisdom and some alchemy occurs to bring me a deep and satisfying, wiser insight, something I could never invent in my usual mind.
+It's like, in that state, emotionally prepared by a good, long, devotional chant, intellectually prepared by a good long meditation, now before the Teacher's place, forehead on the carpet, my sincerity, preparation, intention, and openness somehow meets their wisdom and some alchemy occurs to bring me a deep and satisfying, wiser insight, something I could never invent in my usual mind.

-Gradually I offered things with which I felt a sense of identification.
-For example, the wrinkled inner forehead of intense concentration, is a sensation a person can sense while concentrating hard on some task, and it is something I have felt as a sensory feedback indicator of the presence of my own great self; I identified with it.
+Gradually I offered more and more.
+Some emotional stuckness.
+My relationship with a difficult person.
+My suffering of the week.
+That my intentions not be greedy.
+That my choices be selfless.
+Then, things with which I felt a sense of identification.
+For example, the wrinkled inner forehead of intense concentration, is a sensation a person can sense while concentrating hard on some task, and it is something I have felt as a sensory feedback indicator of the presence of my own most focussed, determined, striving concentration; I identified with that sensation of the wrinkled inner forehead.
 I offered that.
 And answer came, you are That (inclusive).
 To put it in words, Yes I am that, for sure, but that doesn't limit what you are, you are All.

 Every time, some higher deeper truth and insight would come to me.
 I think sincerity and intensity of purpose found its appropriate context.
 I would go back to my seat, and sit and ponder what I learned and received and sometimes I would write it down.
 It seemed to me over time there was a theme of increasingly thorough and complete inner surrender, though that may not be apparent to a reader today.
-From a thick stack of those notes accumulated over those 15 years, in 2019 year I typed them in, and pulled out a subset which could perhaps stand alone, or be understandable by others, mostly outside of the jargon of a certain Hindu-derived, Sanskritic tradition, which by the way I do not officially represent nor here advertise: find your own way.
-"Darshan Notes" is how I thought of them, and that was the original name of this document.
-But this new title, a riff on Dostoevsky, brings a wider resonance, while communicating the same profundity that I've felt, so I'm going with that.
+From a thick stack of those notes accumulated over those 15 years, during a health scare (stented), realizing the significance, to me, of sharing this before I die, I typed them in here.

 You may wonder, What is your intention, Tom, with all this religiosity and God talk?
 Intellectually, I am actually an atheist.
 My Dad's Dad would say, I'm from Missouri, I'll believe it when I can see it.
 I'm with Grampa (Mom too, see #4, here).
 In the normal understanding of entities and relationships and existence and reality, there is actually and with certainty no god, let me just say it.
 No, it's not a matter of unknowability like the agnostics say, it's not possible-but-unknown if there is some kind of supernatural entity floating out there, invisible because maybe it's hiding behind a planet or some star, whether shaped like an old man with a beard or otherwise, listening to, much less delivering on, children's on-bent-knee and adults' however-expressed prayers, verbal emissions of grocery lists, like Santa in his workshop, somehow somewhere.
 No, there isn't any doubt.
 That's NOT true.
 Obviously.